You may be thinking of transitioning from growth to income investing before retirement.

 Investment Income During Bear Markets

-With income investments, the income continues to flow in regardless of what the overall market is doing unless there has been some negative change in the company.
+With income investments, the income continues to flow in for buy and hold investors regardless of what the overall market is doing unless there has been some negative change in the company.

 During bear markets, capital gains often disappear for most income generating assets with the exception of US Treasury bonds.
 This makes income investing ever more endearing when a stock bear market occurs, and investors detest growth stocks that have fallen from grace.